Chapter 1 : radiance

 And it infuriated her.

 Honestly.
-There she was, practically offering herself to him, serving herself up on a silver platter - ugh.
-He had done it so many times before; it wasn’t like he didn’t know what to say or how to phrase it.
-All she wanted was for him to say those seven simple words, like he had every day during sixth year.
+There she was, practically serving herself up on a silver platter - ugh.
+He had done it before; it wasn’t like he didn’t know what to say or how to phrase it.
+All she wanted was for him to say those seven simple words, like he had to so many other girls before.

 Will you go to Hogsmeade with me?